 Homeowners insurance and landlord insurance share many similarities.
 Both types of insurance cover physical damage to the structure of your home.
-So if a fire or major storm damages the home, or if your home gets broken into, the losses are covered.
+So if a fire or major storm damages the home, the losses are covered.

 Landlord insurance and homeowners insurance also both cover liability and personal property coverage, but in different ways.
 Home insurance covers all of the homeowner’s personal belongings inside and outside their property.
 For landlord insurance, personal property coverage usually only applies to things that are available for tenant use, such as a washing machine or refrigerator.
 A renter’s luggage or clothing would not be covered.

 There are also differences in liability coverage.
 Homeowners liability insurance covers the homeowner’s legal fees if someone injures themselves in the home or if they accidentally damage someone else’s property and get sued.
 For landlord insurance, liability coverage only applies to renter’s injuries while they are staying at the house.